frjo/hugo-theme-zen/README.md

 Upload your image to [RealFaviconGenerator](https://realfavicongenerator.net/) then copy-paste the generated favicon files under `static`.

 Then set the "realfavicongenerator" param to true to add the needed meta tags.
-Also good to set the "themeColor" and "safariPinnedColor" params to correct colours.
+Also good to set the "themeColor" param to correct colour.

 ### Layouts